Today is the 25th anniversary of the release of the movie Dangerous Minds.

 Released on Aug.
 11, 1995 and based on a true story, the movie starred Michelle Pfeiffer who played teacher LouAnne Johnson.

 The movie is also based on Johnson’s book My Posse Don’t Do Homework.
-I highly recommend visiting LouAnne’s website to see her many other works.
+I highly recommend visiting Amazon to see and purchase her many works.

-MMA Crossfire spoke to Johnson several times this year and she recently appeared on the TV show TKO Countdown to talk about the impact of Dangerous Minds
+MMA Crossfire spoke to Johnson several times this year and she recently appeared on MMA Crossfire’s TV show TKO Countdown to talk about the impact of Dangerous Minds

 BarnBurner TV Network https://t.co/xc8UNZBFpq